• Products

 4. Don’t forget to celebrate.

-When you look back at your 2022 plan, don’t just focus on the things you didn’t achieve, but take stock of all you did accomplish as well.
+When you look back at last year's plan, don’t just focus on the things you didn’t achieve, but take stock of all you did accomplish as well.
 Oftentimes, we don’t push “pause” for even a few moments to consider the great accomplishments that we’ve had, or the incredible work we’ve done for our clients.
-The act of saying “we did it” can be incredibly energizing for the entire team, and be sure to carry this attitude into 2023.
+The act of saying “we did it” can be incredibly energizing for the entire team, and be sure to carry this attitude into next year.

-As the year ends and we move into 2023, make sure you recharge your own batteries as well.
+As the year ends and we move into the next year, make sure you recharge your own batteries as well.
 Relax over the holidays, spend time with your family, and, if you are so inclined, put a fresh set of batteries in your home smoke detectors while you are at it!

 Julie Genjac is a registered representative of Hartford Funds Distributors, LLC.